pkpio/blog.pkp.io/_posts/2016-04-13-saving-passwords-right.md

 3. Hash + Salt + Pepper
 ------------------------
 The previous approach definitely makes it very hard and expensive - in terms of computation, for attackers to isolate users with weak passwords.
 However, for a small user base, this won't be the case.
 Also, the attacker could also target a particular set of users without much effort.
 Long story short, the previous approach just made things harder, not impractical.
 This is because, the attacker has access to both hash and the salt.
 So, obviously the next step is to throw in another secret into the hash function - a secret that is not stored in the database, unlike the salt.
-Since this won't be stored in the same database, we will keep it same for all users and keep it a secret - a secret of your login service, stored in your code or production servers.
+Let's call this Pepper and this will be same for all users - a secret of your login service.
+Could be stored in your code or production servers.
 Anywhere but the same database as user info.
-With this, your login and register scripts could look like:
+With this inclusion, your login and register scripts could look like:

 ```java
 pepper = "My-Secret-Pepper in codebase here"